jarun/bcal/README.md

 ### Operational notes

 - N unit: N can be decimal or '0x' prefixed hex value.
 Unit can be B/KiB/MiB/GiB/TiB/kB/MB/GB/TB following Ubuntu policy.
 As all of these tokens are unique, unit is case-insensitive.
-- Fractional bytes do not exist, because they can't be addressed. `calb` shows the floor value of non-integer bytes.
+- Fractional bytes do not exist, because they can't be addressed. `bcal` shows the floor value of non-integer bytes.
 - Hex and decimal inputs are recognized for all inputs.
 Binary inputs are supported only with `-c`.
 This is a provision to convert a binary number to decimal/hex before using it as an input to other operations.
 No octal support.
 - Syntax: Prefix hex inputs with `0x`, binary inputs with `0b`.
 - Default values: